 As I said, CVS had just about 6,000 students.
 The student body was composed in the main of ethnic Italians, Irishmen, Poles, Puerto Ricans, and a small population (about 15%) of African Americans.
 Or as they were known respectively, albeit not respectfully, in those days, Dagos, Micks, Polaks, Spics, and Spades.

 Then there were three Jews: me, one other boy, and one girl.
 Three total out of 6,000 students.

-I didn't really know them because when I was a freshman, they were sophomores.
+I didn't really know the other Jewish students because when I was a freshman, they were sophomores.
 And we weren't from the same neighborhood.
 But no matter.
 Three in a pool of 6,000 did not amount to spit.

 Almost every day of my freshman year, some tough guy or other would decide to pick on the "Jewboy."
 Because not only did my ethnic background make me a target for anti-Semites, my relatively small size and light weight in those days made me an obviously easy target for would-be bullies.
 And had it not been for a couple of genuinely tough guys with whom I became friends early on, I probably would not have lasted the year at school, perhaps even not lasted at all.

 I remember quite clearly one time when I was trapped in one of the Boys bathrooms by three simian miscreants intent on showing me how to wash my head in a toilet.
-Things were touch and go, until a truly big and really tough Polak, Keith K., who had appointed himself my personal bodyguard, came in.
+Things were touch and go, until Keith, a truly big and really tough Polak who had appointed himself my personal bodyguard, came in.

 Keith introduced the group leader's gonads to Keith's steel-toed shoe and the nose of one of the henchmen to Keith's forearm.
 Following which the group decided that maybe it wasn't such a good idea, after all, to turn me into a toilet scrub brush.